- Unlock Apple ID

 Recovery mode is a well-known mode on many devices, like an iPad.
 It is mainly used when experiencing problems or needing an update.
 Thus, if you have previously faced issues on your device, you must have already heard about it.
 But if this is your first time learning about Recovery mode, no problem.
 This article will present the essential information you should know about the mode.
 This way, you can optimize its usage in needed situations.
 Afterward, the later parts will uncover the proper processes for putting an iPad into Recovery mode.

-Part 1.
-Why Put The iPad in Recovery Mode?
+Part 2.
+Why Put iPad in Recovery Mode

 There are two main reasons users put an iPad into recovery mode.
 First is a system update.
 If your iPad runs outdated software, entering this mode can help you upgrade it to the latest version.
 With the iTunes or Finder program, your device will be booted with a fresh operating system.
 Doing this improves the iPad’s performance and lets users enjoy new features.